AletheiaWareLLC/flamego/isa/README.md

  - 17bit

 Invalidates the data stored in the cache(s) at the address, forcing the next load to come from main memory.

+Retryable if L1 Instruction, L1 Data, or L2 Cache is unavailable or unsuccessful (cache miss).

 ### Flush